ScottyB/ScottyB.github.io/content/home/subheader.md

 title = ""
 +++

-I am a Senior Research Fellow at the Applied Artificial Intelligence Instititue where I lead a team of engineers and researchers.
-My work prepares organisations for AI from ideation through to operations.
+I am an Associate Professor at the [Applied Artificial Intelligence Instititue](https://experts.deakin.edu.au/42177-scott-barnett) where I lead a team of software engineers and researchers.

-Please get in touch if you would like to collaborate.
+#### For organisations
+I help society and organisations adapt to a world driven by Artificial Intelligence.

+#### For researchers

+My current research goal is to improve how we design, build, and test Large Language Model Applications.